 - two representatives of the Youth Council (one for the youth organisations and one for open youth work),

 - one representative of the Youth Office (Jugendbüro),

-- one representative of each of the two youth information centres of the German-speaking Community.
+- one representative of the Youth Info (Jugendinfo) of the German-speaking Community.

 If there is a need, additional personnel may be included, for instance if they are relevant for a specific topic.

-The decree sets the time frame of the Strategic plan to coincide with the legislative period.
-The strategic plan is renewed with each new legislative period, i.e. every five years, the first four years of each legislative period being foreseen for the implementation of the Strategic plan and the last year of the legislative period being used for evaluation purposes and preparing the next Strategic plan.
+As of 2023, the Strategic Plan on Youth will have a duration of 5 years before being renewed.
+The first four years of each period are foreseen for the implementation of the Strategic Plan and the last year of the period is used for evaluation purposes and preparing the next Strategic Plan.